Vanessa Bohns

 Grounded in social psychological research, this book serves as a field guide for navigating moments of doubt about whether to say something.
 Bohns examines common inner conflicts, such as asking ourselves if we should be honest, apologize, or hold back in an interaction.
 Highly entertaining and eminently practical, Should I Say Something? addresses a modern-day pain point — the fear of being disliked, offending others, or getting cancelled — and offers concrete solutions.

-Should I Say Something Vanessa Bohns
+Praise for Should I Say Something?

 Pre-order your copy